EE-Emerge/EE-Emerge2022_CandyRobot/index.md

 ---
 layout: default
 title: CANDY ROBOT
-description: EE-EMRGE Candy Robot 2022
+description: EE-Emerge Candy Robot 2021-2022
 ---

 Candy Robot is an interactive robot that picks up and sorts candy into their designated containers based on their color.
 Our project utilizes the base of a 3D printer, a homemade vacuum system, and an OpenMV Camera.
 Since the OpenMV camera has a built-in color sensor, we programmed it to control and toggle the vacuum pump when it detects a specific color, enabling the candy to be picked up by the vacuum tube through suction.